 If the examination of the application reveals that the proposed project does not meet the administrative and eligibility criteria, the application will be rejected on this sole basis.

-Deadline for the submission of the project ideas is the 10th October 2024.
+The deadline for the submission of the project proposals is the 15th of May 2025.